 Looking to straighten your teeth?
-Consider our Mary Lo dentist in Marylebone!
+Consider having braces in Marylebone!
 The realignment of malpositioned teeth has been one of the main goals of dentistry throughout history.
 The first versions of orthodontics date back to ancient Greece, where important historical figures, such as Hippocrates, have described some early methods of realigning teeth.
 These were in fact very similar in mechanism to today’s braces.

 What types of orthodontic treatments exist?